Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 ### Adding graphical information

-Sometimes, pure colour is used to convey meaning.
+Sometimes, colour gets used as the only differentiating factor.
 For example, the following image shows a gray text, and some of the words are highlighted red to mark spelling mistakes.

 ![Spelling mistakes marked with colour](_media/spelling-mistakes.png)